ankidroid/Anki-Android/FAQ.md

 See the [AnkiDroid user manual](http://ankidroid.org/manual.html#AnkiDesktop)

 ### How can I remove unwanted tags from AnkiDroid?
-You can remove tags that are not currently in use by any card by running "check collection" from the overflow menu in the AnkiDroid deck list.
-If you want to remove tags that are used by some cards, you'll need to remove the tags from those cards before running check collection.
+You can remove tags that are not currently in use by any card by running "check database" from the overflow menu in the AnkiDroid deck list.
+If you want to remove tags that are used by some cards, you'll need to remove the tags from those cards before running check database.
 See [this forum thread](https://groups.google.com/d/topic/anki-android/Kuu2UFnKZNQ/discussion) for more information on doing that.

 ### I cannot change preferences / they get reset after some time